m4reko/katacoda-scenarios/automatic-frontend-testing/step3.md

 In the same file that we used in the previous step, `selenium-test.py`, replace the line `driver.get('https://www.google.com')` with `driver.get('https://testpages.herokuapp.com/styled/key-click-display-test.html')`

-## Getting the page title and URL
+## Getting the page URL
+In addition to getting the title of the web page as we did in the last step we can also getting the page URL.
+This can be useful if we navigate to a page that is redirecting us or if we are interacting with a page and want to check that the URl changed accordingly.

-Add the following lines
+Add the following line

 <pre class="file" data-filename="selenium-test.py">
-print(driver.title)
 print(driver.url)
 </pre>

-and run the file again with `python3 selenium-test.py`{{execute}}.
+and run the file again with `python3 selenium-test.py`{{execute}} to print the URL.

 ## Getting the page source

-We touched upon this a bit in the step before, but now we're doing it again.
-You can view the entire inner HTML by calling `driver.page_source`.
+If you want to you can also view the entire HTML source of the page by calling `driver.page_source`.
 Again in the same file, add the line

 <pre class="file" data-filename="selenium-test.py">
 print(driver.page_source)
 </pre>

 and run the file again with `python3 selenium-test.py`{{execute}}.
-In this case, we get <!-- TODO: continue -->